-- Start-up Visa – This program is designed for innovative immigrants
+- Start-up Visa – This program targets innovative immigrants.

 - Home Child Care Provider Pilot or Home Support Worker Pilot – Of course, this process covers caregivers who have job prospects in Canada.
 Nonetheless, it covers caregivers with past work experience in Canada as well.

-- Atlantic Immigration Pilot – This program mainly targets people who have job offers from an employer in one of the Atlantic provinces, New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador.
+- Atlantic Immigration – This program mainly targets people with job offers from an employer in one of the Atlantic provinces, New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador.

 - Rural and Northern Immigration Pilot – If you have a job offer from an employer in some rural Canada regions, you may immigrate to Canada.

 Canada has ten provinces and three territories.
 Except for Nunavut, every province and territory in Canada offers some immigration opportunities.
-In fact, the Canadian Constitution Act 1867 enables provinces to manage immigration to their provinces as long as it is not against the Federal Government’s decisions.
+The Canadian Constitution Act 1867 enables provinces to manage immigration to their provinces as long as it is not against the Federal Government’s decisions.
 Consequently, for an introduction to PNP programs, visit the following link:

 Quebec has a special agreement with the Federal government to manage the flow of immigrants to their province.
-Regardless, they have decided to keep accepting immigrants in 2021 and even increase their immigration targets.
+Regardless, they have decided to keep accepting immigrants in 2022.

 If you have left your country because of persecution or similar immense issues, you could move to Canada as a refugee.
 However, the process of refugee application could be tedious and time-consuming.
 Therefore, click the following links for more information:

-You may enter or live in Canada for a few days to several months under the following options.
+Under the following options, you may enter or live in Canada for a few days to several months.

 - Temporary Resident Visa